-Many Govinda and ISKCON temple will also be decorated on this Janmashtami in 2016.
+Many Govinda and ISKCON temple will also be decorated on this Janmashtami.
 We all can witness the festivity behind the birth of Lord Krishna.

 Krishna Janmashtami festival is celebrated throughout the country and globe with a lot of enthusiasm.
 However, there are certain common rituals followed throughout the regions across the globe that depict the sentiments of Krishna devotees toward their lord.

 Every festival has its own rituals and tradition.
 Krishna Janmashtami is celebrated with some rituals too.
-We all can look forward to the birth of divine baby on this Janmashtami in 2016.
+We all can look forward to the birth of divine baby on this Janmashtami.